 In an era of rising expectations and unmet needs in the developing world, civil society plays an essential role in providing social services, protecting marginalized groups and promoting good governance.
-Civil society’s role is especially critical where governments are weak or non-performing, as in situations of failed democracies or post-conflict reconciliation and reconstruction.
+Civil society’s role is especially critical where governments lack necessary capacity, as in situations of post-conflict reconciliation and reconstruction.

-Where civil society organizations (CSOs) fail to perform well, or face a hostile environment, development stagnates.
-Where civil society organizations function well, development indicators improve.
+Where civil society organizations (CSOs) function well, development indicators improve.
 CSOs constitute a wide array of social and civic institutions including village and women’s organizations, NGOs, unions, professional associations, neighborhood self-help groups, microcredit groups, coalitions and advocacy groups.

-Central to the Foundation’s work is the belief that communities must take ownership of their development if they are to overcome problems of poverty, lack of education and poor health over the long term.
-The Foundation has supported the growth of village organizations whereby local citizens get together to achieve what they consider to be important.
+Central to the work of Aga Khan Foundation U.S.A.
+(AKF USA) is the belief that communities can take ownership of their development to overcome problems of poverty, lack of education and poor health over the long term.
+In order to empower local communities, the Foundation supports programming and research to broaden the practice of community philanthropy, where local donors of varying scales build and contribute to local organizations that work on locally identified priorities.
+By working with local communities, we support local institutions such as village organizations, where local citizens get together to achieve what they consider to be important.

 Our support of CSOs provides communities with the resources and tools to help citizens’ groups take the lead in solving community problems.
-The Foundation makes sure that we support programs that are initiated by the communities so the investment continues on over the years with the commitment of the local people themselves.
+The Foundation supports programs that are initiated by the communities so the investment continues on over the years with the commitment of local people themselves.